kfwebdev/tinymce-comments-plus/README.txt

 TinyMCE Comments Plus brings many features of WordPress's content editor TinyMCE to your website's comments.

 =Richer Comment Content=
-TinyMCE Comments Plus enables users to more easily and quickly format their comments with formatting, colors, links and more.
+TinyMCE Comments Plus enables users to more easily and quickly compose their comments with formatting, colors, links and more.

 =Configurable Editing=
 Logged in users can edit comments after posting them with the TinyMCE editor.
 This feature can be set to expire after certain period or disabled entirely.